Vilakshan123/Chat-Assistant-for-Company-Database/README.md

 # Chat-Assistant-for-Company-Database

-Welcome to the **AI Basics Chat Assistant**—a Python-based interactive assistant designed to respond to user queries by interacting with an SQLite database.
+Welcome to the **Chat Assistant for Company Database**—a Python-based interactive assistant designed to respond to user queries by interacting with an SQLite database.

 ---